Security Culture Matters when IT is Decentralized

-Fortunately, there are three steps enterprise IT security teams can take to protect the enterprise in a decentralised IT context: 1) create a security culture and proactively seek visibility into solutions being procured; 2) build in detection and response technologies wherever possible; and 3) have a formalised incident response plan for dealing with threats when they occur.
+Fortunately, there are three steps enterprise IT security teams can take to protect the enterprise in a decentralized IT context: 1) create a security culture and proactively seek visibility into solutions being procured; 2) build in detection and response technologies wherever possible; and 3) have a formalized incident response plan for dealing with threats when they occur.

 1. Create a security culture—and seek visibility

 Decentralized IT combined with a “we need it yesterday” mindset can result in technology procurements that overlook security.
 There’s also the risk of shadow IT, which can’t be addressed just by banning unauthorized apps and devices: when people are sufficiently motivated, they find a way to work around prohibitions.